NVIDIA/ais-k8s/tools/state-manager/README.md

 For `restore` you MUST use a compatible tgz, as created by the backup tool.
 Place this backup file in a restore/ directory before selecting a restore option.

+### Clean PV

+Clean state (.ais.*) and/or data (@*) from PVs identified by storage class.

+### Clean Host

+Clean state (.ais.*) and/or data (@*) from host disk paths using node discovery and hostPath mounts.

 ---

 ## How it works

-Each of these scripts works by checking for existing PVCs that are used for mounting AIS state.
+Backup, delete, and restore work by checking for existing PVCs that are used for mounting AIS state.
 They create pods that mount those PVCs and then execute a specific command to access or modify the state data, then remove the pods when finished.

+Clean-pv follows the same pattern but targets data PVs by storage class.
+Clean-host discovers nodes by AIS labels, creates pods with hostPath mounts pinned to each node, and runs cleanup commands directly.